Resource Planning: From Definition to Resource Plan (2025)

 Managers might also use bottom-up estimating for a resource plan, which is the process of determining resources, expenses, and durations of the smallest unit of the project, and then building up to the all-encompassing project requirements from that data.

-PRODUCTIVE ENABLES HIGH-LEVEL RESOURCE PLANS WITH INTEGRATED WORKLOAD AND LEAVE MANAGEMENT
+PRODUCTIVE ENABLES HIGH-LEVEL RESOURCE PLANS WITH INTEGRATED WORKLOAD AND AVAILABILITY MANAGEMENT

 Learn more about optimizing project management in an agency setting.